SP!RE

-SP!RE is a high-rise condominium building located at 70 Adelaide Street East at Church Street in downtown Toronto, Ontario, Canada by Context Developments.
+SP!RE is a high-rise condominium building located at 70 Adelaide Street East at Church Street in downtown Toronto, Ontario, Canada by Context Development.
 Construction was completed in 2007.

-The structure was designed by Peter Clewes of architectsAlliance and is 145 metres tall with 322 suites (from 42m² to 228m²) in 45 floors.
+The structure was designed by Peter Clewes of architectsAlliance and is 145 metres tall with 322 suites (from 42 m2 to 228 m2) in 45 floors.

 Education

 The tower has been assigned to the following schools in the Toronto District School Board: